borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 ## Biggish data

 Borg itself is great for efficiently de-duplicating data across successive backup archives, even when dealing with very large repositories.
-However, you may find that while borgmatic's default mode of "prune, create, and check" works well on small repositories, it's not so great on larger ones.
-That's because running the default consistency checks just takes a long time on large repositories.
+But you may find that while borgmatic's default mode of "prune, create, and check" works well on small repositories, it's not so great on larger ones.
+That's because running the default consistency checks takes a long time on large repositories.

 ### A la carte actions